Edgar County Airport: Facilities and aircraft

 For the 12-month period ending August 31, 2019, the airport had 6,900 aircraft operations, an average of 19 per day: 99% general aviation and 1% air taxi.
-For the same time, there were 13 aircraft based at this airport: 11 single-engine, 1 multi-engine and 1 ultralight.
+For the same time, there were 13 aircraft based at this airport: 11 single-engine airplanes, 1 multi-engine airplane, and 1 ultralight.

-Airport Controversy
+Airport controversy

-On August 27, 2013 pilot Rusty Bogue was involved in a fatal crash during takeoff from the Edgar County Airport.
-He was flying a Cessna 421, dual-engine six seat aircraft.
+On August 27, 2013, pilot Rusty Bogue was involved in a fatal crash during takeoff from the Edgar County Airport.
+He was flying a Cessna 421, twin-engine six seat aircraft.
 The aircraft experienced apparent engine trouble and struck a tree a mile from the end of the runway.

 Bogue had been the victim of several issues instigated by the Edgar County Board, the Edgar County Airport Board, and the Airport Manager.
 There are numerous allegations of fraud, illegal contracts, and other abuses of power, including accusations involving the propriety of a concrete contract to extend the runway.
-This contract was placed with the concrete company owned by a now former chair of the airport advisory board.
+This contract was placed with the concrete company owned by a now-former chair of the airport advisory board.

-On November 19, 2013 two aircraft, owned by the same owner as the Cessna 421 in which Bogue was killed, were damaged by incendiary devices placed on them.
-The planes had been spray painted with a threatening message to Bogue's father Rob.
+On November 19, 2013, two aircraft, owned by the same owner as the Cessna 421 in which Bogue was killed, were damaged by incendiary devices placed on them.
+The planes had been spray painted with a threatening message to Bogue's father, Rob.